 Over the past 30 years, Filmhouse has looked at a number of options for upgrading or redeveloping the existing building or relocating to a new site.
 Following a feasibility study conducted in 2018, it was clear that the substantial challenges of the existing site, including the listed status of the church, precluded a major redevelopment.
 The study also set out how a refurbishment of the existing building to provide improved fit-for-purpose facilities would result in a significant reduction in cinema seats and Café Bar space, meaning that we would not be able to afford to keep the organisation running.

-The new building will increase the quality and quantity of spaces needed by Filmhouse and EIFF, housing all of our activity under one roof, and creating a fully accessible creative hub that will benefit Filmhouse and all its users, Edinburgh residents, and the film and cultural sector more broadly.
+The new building will increase the quality and quantity of spaces needed by Filmhouse and EIFF, housing all of our year round activity under one roof, and creating a fully accessible creative hub that will benefit Filmhouse and all its users, Edinburgh residents, and the film and cultural sector more broadly.
+Whilst the building will be the focal point, we will of course continue to work with partners and communities across the city and beyond in shaping, creating and delivering opportunities for people to watch and learn about film.
+This would include working with other venues in delivering key aspects of the annual EIFF.
 The new building will allow us to operate a more successful and efficient business model, helping to secure Filmhouse’s future for generations to come.

 For Filmhouse to survive long term and do what it does best, we need a major rethink.
 We’ve explored a lot of options for the existing building and other sites, and we believe this proposal is the best solution.